ibm-cloud-architecture/vaccine-order-mgr-pg/README.md

 # Vaccine Order Manager event-driven microservice

 This service is responsible to manage the Vaccine Order entity.
-It is done with Smallrye microprofile and reactive messaging with Kafka, hibernate ORM with panache for DB2 database, Quarkus stack and Tekton pipeline.
+It is done with Smallrye microprofile and reactive messaging with Kafka, hibernate ORM with panache for Posgresql database, Quarkus stack and git action pipeline.

 Visit detail implementation approach, design and different deployment model, read explanations of this service in [the main solution documentation](https://ibm-cloud-architecture.github.io/vaccine-solution-main/solution/orderms/).